Rasmalai Tiramisu Recipe

 Rasmalai Tiramisu is an Indian fusion version of the classic Italian Tiramisu recipe.
-Make it for Holi, Diwali, or other festivals or special occasions (vegetarian).
+Make it for Holi, Diwali, or other festivals or special occasions using my easy recipe.

 About Rasmalai Tiramisu